MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.

-2. Pick the user for whom you want to unassign the license.
+2. Pick the user you want to unassign the license for.

 3. On the right, in the **Product licenses** row, select **Edit**.

 4. In the **Product licenses** pane, switch the toggle to the **Off** position for the license you want to unassign for the user.
-For example, switching off the Office 365 Enterprise E3 license will unassign that license and all of the services under that license for that user.
+For example, if you switch off the Office 365 Enterprise E3 license, it unassigns that license and all services under that license for that user.

 5. At the bottom of the **Product licenses** pane, select **Save** \> **Close** \> **Close**.

-## Unassign licenses from multiple users on t he Active users page
+## Unassign licenses from multiple users on the Active users page

 ::: moniker range="o365-worldwide"